adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 * Prediction markets that can help us better prepare for the future.
 * Everything else that we (and You) haven’t thought of yet.

-# What makes æternity smart contracts special? #
+# What makes Æternity smart contracts special? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

 Manifold factors contribute to æternity’s uniqueness!
 One major advantage of æternity smart contracts is the fact that they are created off-chain.
 This allows to — once created — to interact with other participating parties blazingly fast and has important privacy implications.
 The users’ interactions stay off-chain and are kept secure.
 Only in cases of disagreement, a transaction will be submitted on-chain.
 The æternity blockchain will function as a crypto-court.